 Cons

-The Cuisinart Chicken Fryer is a great deep skillet that will prove extremely useful to anyone who prepares large amounts of food or is looking for a deep frying pan.
-Its only real drawback is its weight--at about 10 pounds without the lid, it's a lot to handle when full of food or hot oil.
-As with the rest of the pans we tested, it will benefit from additional seasoning, but we thought it performed as well as any of them, regardless of price.
+The Cuisinart Chicken Fryer is a great deep skillet that will be useful for anyone who prepares large amounts of food or is looking for a deep frying pan.
+Its only real drawback is its weight, but all cast iron is going to be heavy.

-Lightest Weight Cast Iron Skillet: #10 Field Cast Iron Skillet
+Lightest Cast Iron Skillet: #10 Field Cast Iron Skillet

 See #10 Field Cast Iron Skillet at Field website